-- b.
+- 1. To cover one of the following three types of risk: - a.
+Changes in the value of assets and liabilities due to fluctuations in, among other things, inflation (UF), interest rates and/or exchange rates to which the position or balance to be hedged is subject ('fair value hedging'). - b.
 Changes in the estimated cash flows arising from financial assets and liabilities, commitments and highly probable forecast transactions ('cash flow hedges'). - c.
 The net investment in a foreign operation ('hedge of a net investment in a foreign operation'). - 2.
 To effectively eliminate some risk inherent in the hedged item or position for the entire expected term of the hedge, which entails that: - a.
 At the date of arrangement, the hedge is expected, under normal conditions, to be highly effective ('prospective effectiveness'). - b.
-There is sufficient evidence that the hedge was effective during the life of the hedged item or position ('retrospective effectiveness'). - 3.
-There must be adequate documentation evidencing the specific designation of the financial derivative to hedge certain balances or transactions and how this effective hedge was expected to be achieved and measured, provided that this is consistent with the Bank's management of its risks.
+There is sufficient evidence that the hedge was effective during the life of the hedged item or position ('retrospective effectiveness'). - There must be adequate documentation evidencing the specific designation of the financial derivative to hedge certain balances or transactions and how this effective hedge was expected to be achieved and measured, provided that this is consistent with the Bank's management of its risks.